Battery open-circuit voltage

 The nominal voltage VNomBatt and the slope of this expression is depending on the technology and the chemistry: the default values are listed below.

-NB: the nominal battery voltage may sometimes be defined in a simplified way.
-For example, for a lead-acid battery, we always talk about 2V elements.
-The battery blocks are 12V, 24V, 48V.
-Equivalent LFP battery blocks are 13.2V (4 cells), 25,2V (8 cells) or 52.8V (16 cells), sometimes 49.5V (15 cells).
+NB: Nominal battery voltage is sometimes defined in a simplified way.
+For example, lead-acid batteries use 2V elements.
+Battery blocks are 12V, 24V, or 48V.
+Equivalent LFP battery blocks are 13.2V (4 cells), 25.2V (8 cells), 52.8V (16 cells), or sometimes 49.5V (15 cells).

 We can see that the behavior is similar for lead-acid and Li-Ion batteries.